 But first, let’s dissect the story of the team’s first and only helmet logo.

 Anyway, since Gehrke’s gesture to the Rams, the team’s helmet logo has been roughly the same over the past seventy-one seasons, but as mentioned earlier, the colors have contrasted during various points of the team’s existence.
+Also during that same change in 1949, Gehrke did state that the horns were slightly altered during the year the team switched from blue to red.

 Instead of eras, I’m simply going to point out times the Rams wore a specific color of horns.